Virgin Media Broadband Review

 Will Virgin Media broadband prices increase in 2024?

 Many providers hike the price of broadband packages every year, even for customers who are still under contract.
 Sometimes the price increase is in line with the rate of inflation, but at other times it can exceed it.
-In some instances a provider may choose to keep prices down in order to beat competing offers, but that seems unlikely for 2024 considering the high rate of inflation in the UK.
-Therefore Virgin Media looks likely to raise the cost of its broadband packages again in 2024, especially as competitors have already confirmed that prices will be increasing.
+In some instances a provider may choose to keep prices down in order to beat competing offers, but that seems unlikely for 2024.

 Virgin Media broadband extras

 A Virgin Media broadband deal can seem like much better value for money if you are able to bundle together services you already use into one monthly package.
-For example, if you already have Sky Sports or BT Sport, Virgin Media’s ‘Bigger bundle + Sports’ offers its M500 service, BT Sport and Sky Sports for £65 a month for 18 months.
+For example, if you already have Sky Sports, Virgin Media’s ‘Bigger bundle + Sports’ offers a broadband service and eight Sky Sports channels.
 This also includes a calls package.
-The M500 deal without TV is currently priced at £38 a month for 18 months, so it is an extra £27 for sports channels that would be much more expensive if bought separately.
-The downside is that the bundles are not flexible, so you may have to pay for content you don’t watch in order to get the channels you want.
+This could save you money versus paying for each service separately.
+The downside is that the bundles are not flexible, so you will need to sign up for a fixed period of time.

 You can also get special offers if you already have an O2 mobile phone deal, or you can add an O2 sim to your Virgin Media package.
 This bundling does not offer the same value as sports, because there are so many cheap sim deals on the market, whereas sports packages are limited to a few providers.
 Therefore, it may be cheaper to buy a sim card from a different provider separately.

-If you are a student, you may be able to access special discounts from Virgin Media.
-At the time of writing, students can get £17-£20 off the standard price on 12 month contracts – which are otherwise not available with Virgin Media – plus a £35 setup fee.
+If you are a student, you may be able to access special discounts from Virgin Media in the summer before the new academic year.
+In previous years, students have been able to get up to £20 off the standard price of a package and on a reduced 12 month contract – otherwise not available with Virgin Media.
 Customers will need an email address ending in ‘ac.uk’ to access these deals.

 Does Virgin Media offer social broadband?